-All your questions answered on taking your pet to the vet under the new restrictions
+All your questions answered on taking your pet to the vet under the current restrictions

-As the UK’s leading pet emergency service, our priority is keeping pets, owners and our people safe, so we want you to know what to do if you suffer a pet emergency during the lockdown period.
+As the UK’s leading pet emergency service, our priority is keeping pets, owners and our people safe, so we want you to know what to do if you suffer a pet emergency while coronavirus restrictions are still in place.

 Here, we answer some of the most commonly-asked questions pet owners are asking vets during the Covid-19 crisis.

 What should I do if my pet is sick or injured?

 Pets should not suffer needlessly regardless of whether you have Covid-19 or not.
 If your pet needs veterinary treatment please follow the normal process of calling your usual vet for advice.
 If it’s during the day and your vet is closed, then follow any instructions left on their answerphone or website.
 If you are not currently registered with a veterinary practice, you can use the online RCVS find a vet tool.